PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-09 12:14:33
+Last updated: 2024-04-09 12:15:06
-Random Quote: To have power does not mean that one can abuse the poor. - Pablo Escobar
+Random Quote: Friends... they tell each other things.
+Things that parents don't know. - Mike Wheeler